-On July 4th, 2025, the One Big Beautiful Bill Act (OBBBA) was signed into law, offering a handful of tax deductions for eligible employees.
+On July 4th, 2025, the One Big Beautiful Bill Act (OBBBA), sometimes referred to as H.R.1 or "The Working Families Tax Cuts Act", was signed into law, offering a handful of tax deductions for eligible employees.
 However, for employees to take advantage of the new tax deductions, employers must adhere to the necessary reporting requirements.

 In this article, employers can get an overview of the new law, reviewing the key tax deductions offered to employees, understanding employee eligibility, and what your business needs to know for complete reporting and recordkeeping compliance.

-What's Included in the One Big Beautiful Bill Act (H.R.1.)?
+What's Included in the One Big Beautiful Bill?

 Each of these tax deductions is in effect for the 2025 through 2028 tax years and can be claimed either through an itemized deduction or a standard deduction (non-itemized).